 2. Lake Kawaguchiko

-Getting there: Around 1.5 hours away from Shinjuku via express train.
+Getting there: Around one and a half hours away from Shinjuku via express train.

 3. Nagano